Updated: Nov 30, 2021

 - Humans and their dogs migrated together into new territories (e.g. when land bridges allowed)

-- There is evidence that the genetics of dogs changed with the advent and spread of agriculture - with the increased frequency of genes that allow dogs to digest starchy foods in those areas where agriculture became an established way of life.
+- Our dogs genes were altered with the advent and spread of agriculture and can be seen today with an increased frequency of genes that allow digestion of starchy foods found in dogs living in areas where agriculture became an established way of life.

 Ok, so far so good.
 Now for the interesting bit - the stuff we don't know:

-We don't know when wolves became dogs.
-Some geneticists suggest domestication could have started as early as 135,000 years ago!
+We don't know when domestication occurred with some geneticists suggest the process could have started as early as 135,000 years ago!
 Most scientists consider this to be way too early, with most estimates dating from 27,000 years to 40,000 years ago.
 Which is still a huge difference of opinion.

 We don't know how these wolves were domesticated.
 You will find lots of theories or you might like to think of them as stories we tell ourselves.
 Here are just a few: